 Annealing in vacuum

-Generally speaking, all annealing processes can be provided by ALD’s HTS-division.
-When annealing under vacuum the following benefits are provided compared to annealing under atmosphere:
+Generally speaking, all kinds of annealing processes can be provided by ALD’s HTS division.
+When annealing under vacuum the following benefits are provided in comparision with treating under atmosphere:

 - avoiding intergranular oxidation (IGO) and surface oxidation